mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 `comm_fusion` allows user to configure the communication fusion for various communication operators, and for now, `allreduce`, `allgather`, `reducescatter` are supported.
 For `allreduce`, it has three `mode` options:

-- `auto`：automatic communication operators fusion by gradients size, and another parameter `config` is `None`.
+- `auto`：automatic  `allreduce` communication operators fusion by gradients size, and another parameter `config` is `None`.
 The gradients fusion size is automatically set by 64 MB.
 - `size`：manual communication operators fusion by gradients size, and the type of another parameter `config` is `int` and unit is `MB`.
 - `index`：manual communication operators fusion by parameters' index，same as `all_reduce_fusion_config`, and the type of parameter `config` is `list(int)`.